-- The test reader must collect scratch paper, rough drafts, and login information immediately at the end of the testing session and deliver it to the test administrator to securely shred. - The test reader must not discuss any portion of the test with others.
+- Language specialist must collect scratch paper, rough drafts, and login information immediately at the end of the testing session and deliver it to the test administrator to securely shred. - Language specialist must not discuss any portion of the test with others.